fernandozamoraj/benefits_calc/README.md

 The first project is the back end, an MVC .NET Web API project.
 The project is located in the folder /benefits_calc/src/PBC_WS/.
 You can open the project in Visual Studio 2015.
-The purpose of this project is to run the calculations on the back-end.
+The purpose of this project is to run the calculations on the back end.

-The back-end also simulates saving each family member entered into the system.
+The back end also simulates saving each family member entered into the system.
 The client application will still run even when the back end is down.
-However, you will get a notification message box telling that communication with the back-end failed and the program will run the calculations locally.
+However, you will get a notification message box telling that communication with the back end failed and the program will run the calculations locally.

 There are two main ideas behind running the calculations on the back end.
 First off, calculations sometimes may contain proprietary algorithms.
 That's not necessarily